The BEST Pasta Salad is a family recipe that’s a hit at parties, potlucks, or as a zest side dish with dinner. Full of flavor and punch!

 - 2.25oz can sliced olives, drained

-- 1 recipe Salad Supreme Seasoning, recipe link below (or 1/2 - 3/4 bottle McCormick Salad Supreme Seasoning if dish does not need to be GF.)
+- 1 recipe Salad Supreme Seasoning (see notes, OR 1/2 - 3/4 bottle McCormick Salad Supreme Seasoning if dish does not need to be GF)

-- 1 recipe Italian Vinaigrette, recipe link below (or 1 large bottle Kraft Zesty Italian if dish does not need to be GF.)
+- 1 recipe Italian Vinaigrette (see notes, OR 1 large bottle Kraft Zesty Italian if dish does not need to be GF)

 - Cook pasta in salted boiling water until al dente.
-Drain then rinse under cold water to stop the cooking process and cool pasta down.
+Drain then rinse under cold water to stop the cooking process and cool pasta.

 - Add pasta, tomatoes, cucumber, pepperoni, black olives, Salad Supreme Seasoning, and 3/4 of the Italian Salad Dressing to a large bowl then toss to combine.
 Refrigerate until completely chilled then add remaining salad dressing just before serving if necessary.